dimitri-justeau/flsgen/README.md

   terrain    Generate a fractal terrain using the Diamond-Square algorithm.
 ```

-To avoid typing `java -jar flsgen-1.0-beta-SNAPSHOT.jar` each time you need to use flsgen, you can create the following alias: `alias flsgen='java -jar flsgen-1.0-beta-SNAPSHOT.jar'` in your `.bashrc` or `.profile` file (in Linux).
+To avoid typing `java -jar flsgen-1.1.0.jar` each time you need to use flsgen, you can create the following alias: `alias flsgen='java -jar flsgen-1.1.0.jar'` in your `.bashrc` or `.profile` file (in Linux).
+The following examples assume that this step has been done.
+If you did not create the alias, simply replace `flsgen` by `java -jar flsgen-1.1.0.jar`.

 ### Java API